Bluebird Motel Machias Maine 866-375-0117

 Classes, Workshops and Entertainment

 The Cobscook Community Learning Center is all about community wellness.
 This means artistic, physical, economic and educational wellness.
-Offering classes, workshops and hosting various events Down East.
-(207) 733-2233 website
+Offering classes, workshops and hosting various events Downeast.

 Stage East - Eastport, Maine